Stay informed with the

 Best of Mark Pilarski

 Deal Me In: Naval names for table games5 February 2010

 Dear Mark: I play a little craps and have noticed recently that in some casinos the tables have different sizes.
 Is there some house edge being worked here or is it just to allow more players around a table?
 Jack M.

 Casinos offer various dimensions of crap tables, Jack, but no specific size will affect the casino's built-in advantage on any particular bet.
 Since most crap tables are built to order, the casino will choose a certain size based on the games manager's personal preference, labor costs and available floor space.

-You might even start to see what I broke in on as a craps dealer, the tub game, which is a small crap table that is 6-1/2 feet long, three feet wide, and twenty-eight inches high.
+You might even start to see what I broke in on as a craps dealer, the tub game, which is a small craps table that is 6-1/2 feet long, three feet wide, and 28 inches high.
 The mini-layout offers all the wagers of its big brother, and it's manned by just one dealer and can accommodate up to eight players.

-With all casino crap table sizes uniformly displaying the same layout, you can learn the game anywhere and transfer that knowledge to any venue or table size of your choosing.
-What all crap tables also have in common is same house edge working against you.
+With all casino craps table sizes uniformly displaying the same layout, you can learn the game anywhere and transfer that knowledge to any venue or table size of your choosing.
+What all craps tables also have in common is same house edge working against you.
 Take for instance these crappy wagers:

 Big 6 & 8 (9.1%)